Efficient representation of spatio-temporal data using cylindrical shearlets: Numerical implementation of 4d cylindrical shearlet

 Hence, the inverse transform is very straightforward to compute since we have:

 which in turn yields

 where $\P_J^{-1}$ is the inverse of the Laplacian pyramid-like scheme.
 This computation is very efficient as no convolutions or filters are needed.

-Finally, we discuss how we implemented the adjoint (or synthesis) operator $\CylShTD^*$ whose computation is more involved than the inverse.
+Finally, we discuss how to implement the adjoint (or synthesis) operator $\CylShTD^*$ whose computation is more involved than the inverse.
 First we let $\uShc[k]$ be a vector on the cylindrical shearlet coefficient domain.
 Then a direct computation of the inner product gives:

 where $\vec{\Lambda}_{j,\ell}^{(d)}[k_1, k_2, k_3, k_4] := \widecheck{\Vvec}_{j,\ell}^{(d)}[-k_1, -k_2, -k_3, k_4] \approx \widecheck{\Vvec}_{j,\ell}^{(d)}[k_1, k_2, k_3, k_4]$ by symmetry.
 The last step follows from equation~\eqref{eq.inverseTransform} and the observation that, unlike a traditional Laplacian pyramid decomposition (cf.~\cite{BA1987}), the implementation in \cite{lu2007} has the property that $\P_J^* = \P_J^{-1}$; this simplifies the final implementation step.
 However, computing the adjoint is slower than the inverse and the end result is slightly blurred due to the convolutions involved.